 Outside the Box

 Defending Yourself Against "Legal Fiction" We as living people no longer know or understand who we are and everything has been inverted upside down.
 We have lost our identities and once again have given away our birthright for "bowl of pottage."
 First Comment: Paul Greetings Henry, In our work to date, we have come across these claims several times: it's important to realize that some of themcan be substantiated with good authority, while othersappear to be theories that have somehow "morphed" into fact primarily for the one(s) asserting such claims.

-George Denis Patrick Carlin (May 12, 1937 – June 22, 2008) was an American stand-up comedian, social critic, satirist , actor , and writer / author who won five Grammy Awards for his comedy albums.
+George Denis Patrick Carlin (May 12, 1937 – June 22, 2008) was an American comedian, writer, social critic, and actor who won five Grammy Awards for his comedy albums.
 Carlin was noted for his black humor as well as his thoughts on politics, the English language, psychology, religion, and various taboo subjects.
-Carlin and his "Seven Dirty Words " comedy routine were central to the 1978 U.S. Supreme Court case F.C.C. v.
+Carlin and his "Seven dirty words" comedy routine were central to the 1978 U.S. Supreme Court case F.C.C. v.
 Pacifica Foundation, in which a 5–4 decision by the justices affirmed the government's power to regulate indecent material on the public airwaves.
-The first of his 14 stand-up comedy specials for HBO was filmed in 1977.
+One newspaper called Carlin "the dean of counterculture comedians George Carlin